-We have computed the renormalized disordercorrelator R(v) in the large N limit for an elastic manifold in a O(N) symmetric random potential in presence of an external quadratic well.
+We have computed the renormalized disorder correlator R(v) in the large-N limit for an elastic manifold in a O(N) symmetric random potential in the presence of an external quadratic well.
 It was obtained as a physical observable describing the correlation in free energy when the center of the quadratic well is varied by v.
 It contains direct information about shocks, i.e., abrupt switches between two competing equilibrium positions that occur as v is varied.
-We have demonstrated the existence of two large-N scaling regimes $v^2 \sim 1$ and $v^2 \sim N$ and obtain closed expressions in each regime, and their zero and low temperature limits.
-Our results provide a direct connection between the GVM approach (v = 0) using replica symmetry breaking saddle points and previous large N FRG approaches.
+We have demonstrated the existence of two large-N scaling regimes $v^2 \sim 1$ and $v^2 \sim N$, and obtain closed expressions in each regime, and their zero- and low-temperature limits.
+Our results provide a direct connection between the GVM approach (v = 0) using replica symmetry breaking saddle points and previous large-N FRG approaches.

-We found that as v is increased shocks start to occur at a uniform displacement of the well of order v \sim $v \sim L^{-d/2}$ which decreases with system size or, equivalently for a non uniform displacement v_x of order one but confined to a bounded region of volume one in $space^{109}$.
-These shocks are rounded by temperature, but turn into a non-analytic cusp of the force correlator at T = 0.
-Our results bear some similarities to shocks found in Burgers turbulence in large dimension.
+We found that as v is increased, shocks start to occur at a uniform displacement of the well of order $v \sim v \sim L^{-d/2}$, which decreases with system size or, equivalently, for a nonuniform displacement v_x of order 1, but confined to a bounded region of volume 1 in space.110 These shocks are rounded by temperature, but turn into a nonanalytic cusp of the force correlator at T=0.
+Our results bear some similarities to shocks found in Burger's turbulence in large dimension.
 The shocks can be interpreted within the RSB picture of an ultrametric phase space, which predicts that in a given disorder environment there exist several states, all centered within a single big valley whose position itself fluctuates from sample to sample.
-The shock regime $v \leq v$ then describes the energy crossing between states as the harmonic well is shifted, and accordingly, it is sensitive to the replica symmetry breaking structure of the GVM approach.
+The shock regime $v \leq v$ then describes the energy crossing between states as the harmonic well is shifted, and, accordingly, it is sensitive to the replica symmetry breaking structure of the GVM approach.
 In particular, one finds that all GVM saddle points related by replica permutations contribute to the computation of observables.
-Beyond this regime, the force correlator remains constant in a large interval $N^{1/2} \gg v > v$ which reflects the sample-to sample fluctuations of the force density associated with the big valley, itself related to the sample-to-sample fluctuations of the global displacement u^0 of the valley.
+Beyond this regime, the force correlator remains constant in a large interval $N^{1/2} \ge v > v$, which reflects the sample-to sample fluctuations of the force density associated with the big valley, itself related to the sample-to-sample fluctuations of the global displacement u^0 of the valley.